EVE FANFEST BRINGS

-What should I do about hotel accommodations and transportation?
+What should I do about hotel accommodation and transportation?

 Transportation to the event will be up to you.
-Our official Fanfest 2017 hotel and travel partners, Centerhotels and Icelandair, have special deals for Fanfest attendees.
-Please find more info about those deals in our Partner section above.
+Our official Fanfest 2018 hotel and travel partners, Centerhotels and Icelandair, have special deals for Fanfest attendees.
+Please find more info about those deals in the partner section.

 Can I bring my computer/laptop, MP3 player, camera, or video camera to Fanfest?